hanieh-hassanzadeh/traffic-signs-classifier/README.md

 There are some conditions that may make the prediction of the new images a bit challenging.
 - Most of the images that I found on the web are brighter than the dataset images.
-- The new images could have different orientations/rotation than the images in the dataset, due to misplacing the signs on the streets.
+- The new images could have different orientations/rotation than the images in the dataset, due to misplacements of the signs on the streets.
 - The new images were sometimes very zoomed in or zoomed out.
-- The new signs were only a small art of a bigger image.
+- The new signs were only a small part of a bigger image.
-_ Some images on the web are distorted, due to the angle of the camera which took that picture.
+_ Some images on the web are distorted, due to the angle of the camera.

 To overcome these challenges, usually the data augmentation methods (such as scaling, rotation, etc.) can help to generalize the training set and lead towards more accurate predictions.